vperezco/adaimb.github.io/index.md

 ## Structure:

-This website is structured in three sections:
+This page is structured in three sections:

 ## Index
 1. [What are Google Trends](#trends)